Trade Entry Timing Course

 While it may be considered common knowledge to some it is a widely unknown phenomenon to most traders...

 Join us as we walk you through the specific details of the correlation between the VIX and the rest of the market and how to incorporate this relationship into your trading style to increase confidence and consistency!

 Here is one example how you could use /VX as a Trade Entry Timing Tool if you had the knowledge from our VIX Course!

 The VIX (ticker symbol /VX) is a real-time market index that represents the market's expectation of 30-day forward-looking volatility.
 Derived from the price inputs of the S&P 500 index options, it provides a measure of market risk and investors' sentiments.
 It is also known by other names like "Fear Gauge" or "Fear Index."

 Investors, research analysts and portfolio managers look to VIX values as a way to measure market risk, fear and stress before they make trade decisions.

 The VIX Index is the first benchmark index introduced by Chicago Board of Exchange (CBOE) to measure the market’s expectation of future volatility.
 Being a forward looking index, it is constructed using the implied volatilities on S&P 500 index options (SPX) and represents the market's expectation of 30-day future volatility of the S&P 500 index which is considered the leading indicator of the broad U.S. stock market.
 Introduced in 1993, the VIX Index is now an established and globally recognized gauge of U.S. equity market volatility.
 It is calculated in real-time based on the live prices of S&P 500 index.
 Calculations are performed and values are relayed during 3:00 a.m.
 CT and 9:15 a.m.
 CT, and between 9:30 a.m.
 CT and 4:15 p.m.
 CT.

-His charting capabilities and trade execution against them has made him consistently profitable over the years and he is on track to retire financially independent at a very young age!
+His charting capabilities and trade execution against them has made him a remarkably consistent trader over the years!